mohamad-tohidi/texttools/texttools/internals/README.md

 - `CategoryTree` - Category tree for categorizer
 - `create_dynamic_model() - Creates dynamic BaseModel for categorizer

-### Formatter
-The `Fromatter` class:
-- Gathers diffrent formatters to format chats
-- New formatters can be added easily by defining new static methods

 ### Prompt Loader
 The `PromptLoader` class:
 - Loads YAML prompt templates from the `prompts/` folder